ElFeesho/ALCC/README.md

 ==========

 The implementation depends on dexmaker-1.1 (https://code.google.com/p/dexmaker/) to generate proxies that provide the ability to listen to Activity lifecycle events.

+The implementation has been tested on Gingerbread and found to work.
+Compatibility with older versions of Android will be a happy coincidence.

+As the implementation does depend on potentially vendor specific implementations of private framework classes, there is a possibility that this library will not work on some devices or devices and software combinations.

+This library should not be considered for production use.